JoshOrndorff/recipes/src/recipes/social.md

 The full logic for this sample can be found in the [kitchen](https://github.com/substrate-developer-hub/recipes/tree/master/kitchen) in `storage/arrays`.
 <!-- **TODO: update link once pushed** -->

-*To see another example of how to use tuplies to emulate higher order arrays, see the [Substrate Collectables Tutorial](https://shawntabrizi.github.io/substrate-collectables-workshop/#/2/owning-multiple-kitties?id=using-tuples-to-emulate-higher-order-arrays).*
+*To see another example of how to use tuples to emulate higher order arrays, see the [Substrate Collectables Tutorial](https://shawntabrizi.github.io/substrate-collectables-workshop/#/2/owning-multiple-kitties?id=using-tuples-to-emulate-higher-order-arrays).*

 **NOTE**: [DoubleMap](https://crates.parity.io/srml_support/storage/trait.StorageDoubleMap.html) is a map with two keys; this storage item may also be useful for implementing higher order arrays